-The COVID-19 pandemic, alongside other challenges in implementation, caused delays necessitating an extension; the Project Team, however, displayed a great deal of flexibility and managed to overcome obstacles encountered, exceeding nearly all targets.
+The COVID-19 pandemic, alongside other challenges in implementation, caused delays necessitating an extension; the Project Team, however, displayed a great deal of flexibility and managed to overcome the obstacles encountered, exceeding nearly all targets.
 In total, the Project duration was extended by 16 months.

-The cooperation between the European Union, as the donor, and UNDP and IOM, as the implementing partners, was highly successful.
-The interaction with other relevant complementary projects contributing to the same goal triggered synergies that helped maximise results, primarily the flood recovery counterpart project taking place in the Federation of Bosnia and Herzegovina, then the World Bank "Investment in Flood Protection and Prevention" initiative, working on disaster reduction and recovery, the UNDP interventions targeting sustainable economic development, to include the EUfunded EU4Business and EU4Agri.
+The cooperation between the European Union, as the donor, and UNDP, Arbeiter-Samariter-Bund and Hilfswerk International, as the implementing partners, was highly successful.
+The interaction with other relevant complementary projects contributing to the same goal triggered synergies that helped maximise results, primarily the flood recovery counterpart project taking place in the Federation of Bosnia and Herzegovina, then the World Bank 'Investment in Flood Protection and Prevention' initiative, working on disaster reduction and recovery, the UNDP interventions targeting sustainable economic development, to include the EU-funded EU4Business and EU4Agri.
 In the segment of infrastructure improvement, the Project also cooperated with the Swiss-funded Municipal Economic and Environmental Governance Project.